-If the 2021 Draft is promulgated in its current form, and if we are found to be carrying out credit reporting business or credit reporting function services by the PRC authorities, we may be required to obtain a personal credit reporting business license or pursue other avenue to ensure compliance.
-We will closely monitor and assess the trajectory of the rule-making process.
-In the event that a final version of the 2021 Draft is adopted and in light of its significant uncertainties, we may incur significant costs and expenses in an effort to address its requirements and to make necessary changes to our policies and practices, including obtaining an personal credit reporting business license or if we are deemed as an information processor, we may be required to collaborate with a licensed credit reporting agency and file agreements with the PBOC or its provincial counterparts.
-Any failure or perceived failure by us to comply with the enacted version of the 2021 Draft and other related laws and regulations in the future could have an adverse effect on our business, financial condition and results of operations.
+In April 2021, The PBOC, the CBIRC, the CSRC and the SAFE invited a number of internet platform operators for a meeting to discuss the operations and compliance of their internet finance business, including but not limited to conducting credit reporting business through authorized credit reporting agency.
+If we are found to be carrying out credit reporting business or credit reporting function services by the PRC authorities, we may be required to obtain a personal credit reporting business license or pursue other avenue to ensure compliance.
+We will closely monitor and assess the regulatory developments.
+In light of the significant uncertainties of the Measures for Credit Reporting Business, we may incur significant costs and expenses in an effort to address its requirements and to make necessary changes to our policies and practices, including obtaining an personal credit reporting business license or if we are deemed as an information processor, we may be required to collaborate with a licensed credit reporting agency and to be reported to the PBOC with respect to the collection, storing, processing and analyzing of credit information.
+Any failure or perceived failure by us to comply with the Measures for Credit Reporting Business and other related laws and regulations in the future could have an adverse effect on our business, financial condition and results of operations.